marielgh/marielgh.github.io/nyctaxi.md

 <pre style="background-color:white"><code>Timestamp('2016-01-23 00:00:00', freq='D')
 </code></pre>

-A natural question to ask now is if the datetime range for the test set is the same.
+A natural question to ask now is if the datetime range for the test set is the same, so we resample per day for the test set as well.

 ```python
 test_df.resample('D',on='pickup_datetime').count()['id'].plot(style='o-',c='green')